 About Meredith

 I’m endlessly curious about the life transitions that lead us to (re)discovering our true selves, and our own unique abilities that lie in our vulnerabilities.
 Birthing a child and becoming a parent are one of the most profound of these transitions.
-I especially enjoy supporting first-time parents during this transient time between who they once were and who they will become.
+I especially enjoy supporting first-time parents during this ephemeral time between who they once were and who they will become.

 I became a postpartum doula to bridge that chasm in care by offering nonjudgmental support, evidence based information and resources to parents as they navigate this once-in-a-lifetime transition.